HeiniK0n/robotPatissier/README.md

 # robotPatissier
-Fournisseur de jour du gateau pour Reddit (sousmarin r/rance) Reddit happy cakeday provider (sub r/rance)
+Fournisseur de jour du gateau pour Reddit (sousmarin r/rance)

+Reddit happy cakeday provider (sub r/rance)

+The purpose is to comment post or comments with a cake for the user that the cake day is reached today.

+It scan the post author 's account creation date or any commentator's account creation date, and if it's today then it comment 'Joyeux jour du gateau' This script must run several times a day to avoid missing any cake day.

 =========================
 First , create a reddit account https://www.reddit.com/register/?dest=https%3A%2F%2Fwww.reddit.com%2F